rittermod/FS25_AdjustAnimalFood/README.md

 ### Making Changes

 - The XML file contains all current game defaults when first created
+- **The file includes documentation and examples** showing how to use features like disabling items
 - Edit any values you want to change (see Configuration Reference below)
 - Values you don't change remain at game defaults
 - Changes are applied every time you load the savegame